History of Kombucha - Introduction.

 And that is simply because in China, as teas became more refined, there was no more need for using sugar to sweeten it.

-As a matter of fact, tea and sugar combination became a Western thing long time ago, it is a highly unusual thing during tea ceremonies in China.
+As a matter of fact, tea and sugar combination became a Western thing long time ago.
+And it is a highly unusual thing during tea ceremonies in China.

 In Russia, on the other hand, there's been a long tradition of strong black tea and sugar consumption.